Can a Non‑Birthing Parent Produce Breast Milk? Induced Lactation Explained

 And yes, it’s absolutely possible.

 So, if you’re reading this and wondering what induced lactation could look like for you, you don’t have to figure it out alone.
 I offer 1:1 lactation support where we walk through your medical history, goals, and real life logistics, then build a feeding plan that actually feels doable.
-You can explore current packages on my services page or book an initial consult so we can create a package tailored to your needs.
+You can explore current packages on my classes page or book an initial consult or a FREE 15 minute Meet&Greet so we can create a package tailored to your needs.

 Next